jgoralcz/Basic-Secure-Postgres/README.md

 ## Steps
 1. Understand the value of a good password...
 2. See init file and modify based off your users and needs.
 3. Create a conf file based off your resources.
-I like to use something like `http://pgconfigurator.cybertec.at` or `https://pgtune.leopard.in.ua/#/` (we will use this generated file for mounting later on).
+I like to use something like `http://pgconfigurator.cybertec.at` or `https://pgtune.leopard.in.ua/#/` (we will use this generated file for copying later on).
 4. Build the Dockerfile
 ```
 docker build -t pg .